SeohyunNam/Temporal-and-Cross-Field-Robustness-of-Citation-Intent-with-Large-Language-Model/README.md

 ## Data Availability

-The datasets used in this study are publicly available via Zenodo.
+The datasets used in this paper are publicly available via Zenodo.

 - **Official dataset archive (DOI)**:
   https://doi.org/10.5281/zenodo.18410050